junyong-moon/Final-Report-Team3/README.md

 # Final-Report-Team3
-This report explores the correlations between COVID-19 mortalities in countries and various factors.
+This report explores the correlations between COVID-19 mortalities in countries and various factors, especially those related with health welfare.

-Before we work on the report, don't forget to add tidyverse library.
+Before working on the report, don't forget to add tidyverse and countrycode libraries.

 To do so, type this into console:

-  > install.packages('tidyverse')
+  > install.packages(c('tidyverse', 'countrycode'))